wazum/pagetree-resizable/README.md

 If you double click on the resize handle, the container expands as wide as required for the content to fit.

-It works with TYPO3 8.7 LTS and TYPO3 9.5 LTS and I tested it with recent versions of Chrome, Firefox and Internet Explorer.
+It works with TYPO3 8.7 LTS, TYPO3 9.5 LTS and the upcoming TYPO3 10.2 and I tested it with recent versions of Chrome, Firefox and Internet Explorer.

 # Installation